-The internal buzzer pulses to indicate an alarm (if enabled - not generally for NZ panels), and sounds continuously to indicate the presence of a fault (for non-brigade connected NZ panels).
+The internal buzzer pulses to indicate an alarm, and sounds continuously to indicate the presence of a fault.
 It is silenced by using the SILENCE BUZZER key.

-Fire NEXT Brigade Allows
+Fire Brigade Panel Manual Controls

-Panel

-Manual

-Controls
+NFXT

-Allows the display to be stepped to the next Alarm event.
-It is also used in the menus to step to the next fault, disable, etc. during a recall.
+Allows the display to be stepped to the next item, for example Alarm, Fault etc.